-- 54. Key areas of work for the Standards Committee have included: - reviewing arrangements for the involvement of non-executive members in the decision making process.
-The Standards Committee is monitoring the implementation of the actions agreed by the Council. - overseeing the implementation of the revised Code of Conduct for Members, which was adopted by the Council with effect from 1 September 2007.
-This included the provision of training to assist Members in familiarising themselves with the changes introduced by the new Code. - responding to changes in the law relating to the initial assessment, review, investigation and determination of complaints against Members under the Code of Conduct. - preparing for the new unitary council;
+54. Key areas of work for the Standards Committee have included:

+• reviewing arrangements for the involvement of non-executive members in the decision making process.
+The Standards Committee is monitoring the implementation of the actions agreed by the Council.

+- overseeing the implementation of the revised Code of Conduct for Members, which was adopted by the Council with effect from 1 September 2007.
+This included the provision of training to assist Members in familiarising themselves with the changes introduced by the new Code. - responding to changes in the law relating to the initial assessment, review, investigation and determination of complaints against Members under the Code of Conduct. - working with the District Council Standards Committees to develop the role, composition and procedures of the standards committee for the unitary council in the light of best practice; - overseeing revisions to the constitution for Wiltshire Council.